 Accidents that involve commercial trucks often involve severe injuries and fatalities.
 Those who survive such accidents are often left with debilitating and sometimes permanent injuries.
 Some common injuries that are involved in truck accidents include:

 If you sustained an injury or lost a loved one due to a truck accident in Reno, let us help you determine your legal options.
+We also serve clients in Lake Tahoe, Sparks, and Carson City.
 Schedule your free consultation today by contacting Benson & Bingham Accident Injury Lawyers, LLC online or by calling us at (775) 600-6000.